How To Convert A Shed Into A DIY Goat Barn

 2 boar goats leaving a barn heading out to pasture

-We have a fenced-in outside pen that our main pens open up on to.
-They are approximately 1o’ x 14′ and just enough that they can lay in the sun which they like to do quite often.
-Once things dry up we can then let our herd outside to pasture.
-For our area, this is usually around 1 pm or so.
+These fenced-in areas are approximately 10′ x 14′ and just enough for them to lay in the sun, which they like to do quite often.
+Once the morning wetness has dried off, we let our herd outside to pasture.

-If you live in a wet area, you will want to keep your herd out of the pasture until the dew has dried up.
+If you live in a continually wet area, you will want to keep your herd off pasture until the dew has had time to dry off.
 This will do a lot to keep your herd worm free.
 You can also implement a routine of herbal wormers to help build up your goat’s resistance and keep work infestations to a minimum.

 HOW TO TRAIN YOUR GOATS ON ELECTRIC FENCING